GaloisInc/BESSPIN-Demonstrator/README.md

 ![driver_hacked](assets/driver_hacked.jpg)

 After going through the hacking screens, the demonstrator switches into [SSITH protected mode](#ssith-mode), and hacks are no longer successful.
-The hacker can choose from two scenarios - [protected infotainment](#protected-infotainment) and [protected critical systems](#protected-critical-systems).
+The hacker can choose from two scenarios - [protected Infotainment](#protected-infotainment) and [protected critical systems](#protected-critical-systems).

 ![ssith mode enabled](assets/ssith_mode_enabled.jpg)